argoproj/argo-cd/docs/operator-manual/troubleshooting.md

 ## Cluster credentials

-The `argocd-util kubeconfig` is useful if you manually created Secret with cluster credentials and trying need to troubleshoot connectivity issues.
+The `argocd-util cluster kubeconfig` is useful if you manually created Secret with cluster credentials and trying need to troubleshoot connectivity issues.
 In this case, it is suggested to use the following steps:

 1 SSH into [argocd-application-controller] pod.